alexeagle/post-merge-queue/README.md

 For clarity let's refer to these two branches as `edge` and `stable`.

-> Note that you could still use the name `main` for either branch - in practice it's easier to have the BASE branch be `main` because developers are so accustomed to typing `git fetch; git rebase origin/main`.
-The *default* branch is the one pull requests are opened against, so it's tempting to use that as the TARGET branch - but you must also account for fresh checkouts of the repo.

 > Also note that these really only need to be "refs" in git terminology, because stable should be purely a fast-forward of the history of `edge`

 The sequence now is: